Free Government Money for Seniors

 Healthcare Assistance

-• Medicaid: Eligibility criteria for Medicaid varies for each state but depends on family size, household income, and disability.
+• Medicaid: Eligibility criteria for Medicaid vary for each state but depend on family size, household income, and disability.
 Contact your state to see if you qualify and to apply.

 • Extra Help: Your resources must be less than $16,600 as an individual or $33,240 as a married couple to qualify for this service.
 Visit your local Social Security Office, call 1-800-772-1213, or apply online.